Carra2023/ENVI5809_Group-2_LSD-Forecast-Modelling/README.md

 ## Scientific Questions/Hypothesis

 1. Can we use predictive forecast models for longshore sediment transport to identify the locations and magnitudes of erosional ‘hotspots’ along the NSW Coast?
-2. Can a predictive model be used to forecast 7- day longshore sediment transport for two highly urbanised regions on the NSW coastline.
+2. Can a predictive model be used to forecast 7- day longshore sediment transport for two highly urbanised regions on the NSW coastline?
-3. What are the magnitudes of LSD from a 7 day forecast?
+3. What are the magnitudes of LSD from a 7-day forecast?
 And what impact does this have on the human environment?

 ## Links to datasets